Last Updated on

 A Woman Would Not Be Eligible for Cervical Cerclage Under the Following Conditions:

-- If she is carrying two or more foetuses in one pregnancy
+- If she is carrying twins or more

 - If the dilation of the cervix has reached 4 cm